stephanienguyen2020/memetron/README.md

-MemeTron is an **AI-driven platform** for meme coin trading, research, and creation.
-Whether you're betting on trends, launching tokens, or analyzing market data, MemeTron provides the tools to stay ahead.
+HyperSonic is an **AI-driven platform** for meme coin trading, research, and creation.
+Whether you're betting on trends, launching tokens, or analyzing market data, HyperSonic provides the tools to stay ahead.

 ## 🚀 Features